 Witness Post: Massasoit

-There is a small cul-de-sac in the Bernal Heights neighborhood of San Francisco named Massasoit.
+There is a small cul-de-sac in the Bernal Heights neighborhood of San Francisco, of all places, named Massasoit.
 The name is rich in the American tradition, often lost to time and place.
-What that particular street name is doing in San Francisco is a mystery: it either comes from a family with New England connections or a fondness for Native American history.
+What that particular street name is doing in San Francisco is a mystery: it was either named by a family with New England connections or one with a fondness for Native American history.

 Chief Massasoit offers pipe to Governor John Carver

-The storytelling and retelling of Thanksgiving, the typical fare for elementary school plays, has been depicted for generations.
+The storytelling and retelling of the first Thanksgiving, the typical fare for elementary school plays, has been depicted for generations.
 The Pilgrims in the plays are often pictured eating a harvest meal with the Native Americans.
-The Indians, who are peacefully depicted in these plays, are the Wampanoag Indians.
-Chief Massasoit, in most versions, is the featured guest of the Pilgrims, though the real story may be the other way around.
-Other versions report that the Wampanoag harvested the corn, brought the tobacco, killed several deer, which they then seasoned, cooked and brought it all at the feast.
+In the school plays, the peaceful tribe members are the Wampanoag Indians.
+Chief Massasoit, in most versions, is the featured guest of the Pilgrims, as they serve the Chief and his fellow tribe members native corn, squash, venison and turkey.

 The Massasoit Manufacturing Co.

 In the early 1960’s the geographic advantages of river-produced energy quickly shrank and even well-run companies fell on hard times.
-Many of the companies along those rivers in New England, which were once powerhouses of production in various industries, were blunted by the availability of cheaper labor, lower crop prices and cheaper transportation from companies in the Caribbean, Mexico and Asia.
+Many of the companies along those rivers in New England, which were once powerhouses of production in various industries, were blunted by the availability of cheaper labor, lower crop prices and cheaper transportation from companies in the Caribbean, Mexico, Central America and Asia.

-The Hooper Company had bought a company, called American Textile Products, from Cincinnati, Ohio, which made industrial textiles that catered to the sanitation industry and competed with the likes of Rubbermaid, Fuller Brush, and others for its fair share of business in a tough market.
+The Hooper Company had bought a company, called American Textile Products, from Cincinnati, Ohio, which made industrial textiles that catered to the sanitation industry.
+They competed head-to-head with the likes of Rubbermaid, Fuller Brush, and others for its fair share of business in a tough market.
 As a “tuck-under purchase” the Hooper Company also acquired Masco Products, which were produced by Massasoit Manufacturing Company, based in Fall River, Massachusetts.

 The Masco Textile Products were marketed under the American Textile Product name as some of its industrial cotton textiles in its business line.
 The products held niche positions in the marine and industrial supply businesses, going to owners of wood vessels in need of annual repair.
-One product was a caulking cotton which helped sure up the hull of the wooden boats.
-With the advent of fiberglass and aluminum hulls these products were the “buggy whips” in an evolving market, nevertheless they were not easily replaced with more modern solutions.
-The Masco products had a relatively long life among die-hard boat owners, lasting until the end of the 1990’s when the Hooper Mills were sold to Ken Mumaw and his son.
-The Mumaw family marketed the Masco products under the Hooper Textile name out of Baltimore.
+One product was a caulking cotton which helped boat owners sure-up the hulls of the wooden boat fleets.
+With the advent of fiberglass and aluminum hulls, these products were the “buggy whips” in an evolving market, nevertheless they were not easily replaced with more modern solutions for boats with wooden hulls.

 The final resting place of the Massasoit Manufacturing Company products is unknown, but there is hope that it’s peace is noteworthy and honorable, along with Ousamequin, the great leader and the original namesake.